MamidiRohit/Project2/README.md

 ## Basic Instructions on How to Use the Boosting Tree Model

 **Importing the Model**

+Inside Project2-Panama folder go to boosting_tree package and import the BoostingTreeModel.py class.

-To use the Boosting Tree Model, import the required classes:
+To use the BoostingTreeModel.py, import the required classes into your python environment as follows:

 ```
 import numpy as np